Isotope-Ratio Mass Spectrometry

 9 units (1-4-4) |

 This class provides a hands-on introduction to the construction and operating principles of instrumentation used for isotope-ratio mass spectrometry.
 The class is structured as a 1-hour lecture plus 4-hour lab each week examining the major subsystems of an IRMS, including vacuum systems, ionization source, mass analyzer, and detector.
 Laboratories involve hands-on deconstruction and re-assembly of a retired IRMS instrument to examine its components.
 Course is limited to 6 students at the discretion of the instructor, with preference given to graduate students using this instrumentation in their research.
-Taught in odd-numbered years; not offered 2020-21.
+Taught in odd-numbered years; Offered 2021-2022.

 The online version of the Caltech Catalog is provided as a convenience; however, the printed version is the only